mongodb/docs/source/includes/iterate_all_noshellcursor.rst

          This is often easier than specifying a callback, or chaining a promise.

-         For more information, see the :ref:`Promise and Callbacks guide <node-promise-and-callbacks>`.
+         For more information, see the `Promise and Callbacks guide <https://www.mongodb.com/docs/drivers/node/current/fundamentals/promises/>`__.

          .. literalinclude:: /includes/code/node/crud-read-iterate.js
             :caption: crud-read.js